 There's usually plenty of work to do when you move into a house and if you can repair your own place you will save yourself a lot of money.
 Other squatters can often help out with advice and sometimes tools.
 Another valuable asset is the Self-Help Housing Repair Manual by Andrew Ingham (see REFERENCES).
-If you have an old edition

-REFERENCES).
 If you have an old edition (pre-1978) ignore the part on law at the back which is inaccurate.
 There will also be other handyperson books at the library.